10. Defining an entity

 The Location subgraph displaying an _entities field

 Other than that, not much has changed!
-We should still be able to use to query the locations subgraph as before.
-(Try running a quick query for some data on the locations , to make sure everything still works as expected.)
+We should still be able to use Explorer to the locations as before.
+(Try running a quick for some data on the locations , to make sure everything still works as expected.)

 Publish the locations subgraph

-We'll need to publish this subgraph so that the can pick up our changes.
+We'll need to publish this so that the schema registry can pick up our changes.

 Let's make sure we're in the top-level directory of our project when we run the rover subgraph publish command in the terminal.